 When contemplating an investment in a new business venture, investors typically do not consider a private investment in a technology startup as a risk-minimizing activity.
-However, within a given portfolio, by diversifying among several uncorrelated asset classes an investor can maximize return for a given level of risk.
+However, within a given portfolio, an investor can maximize return for a given level of risk by diversifying among several uncorrelated asset classes.
 Taken in this context, venture capital investing, while in isolation a risky investment style, can provide enhanced returns at a given level of risk.
+While a well-diversified portfolio can reduce risk, it does not ensure a profit nor does it guarantee against a loss.

 Illustrated graphically, Harry Markowitz, a pioneer of modern portfolio theory, introduced the efficient frontier in 1952 as the representation of the relationship between risk and return in the context of a portfolio of assets.
 Shown below, the efficient frontier is a set of optimal investment portfolios that offer the highest level of return for a given level of risk.